Nitrosamine impurities in medications: Guidance

 We appreciate the significance of this request.
 We will continue to engage with stakeholders to consider all options to address the potential risks associated with nitrosamines.

-Whenever possible for APIs and drug products that are under development, manufacturing processes should ensure that the formation/introduction of nitrosamine impurities is avoided at the outset.
+Whenever possible for APIs and drug products that are under development, the formation or introduction of nitrosamine impurities should be avoided at the outset.

 For submitted applications currently under review, MAHs and applicants may be asked to provide the risk assessment and confirmatory testing results as part of the assessment procedure.
 For further information, refer to number 20.